Three Foundational Voyages

 Connecting the maps

-Use your intuition to find connections between the two “maps”: which ideals from the Rule of Life map do you see being lived out by those on the three voyages?
+Use your intuition to find connections between the two “maps”: which ideals from the Rule of Life map do you see being lived out by the brothers who made the three voyages?

 Our inner voyage